Gerald-Star/Incident-Resolved-Closed-UI-Policy-ServiceNow-Portfolio-Project/README.md

 ## Project Overview
 This project demonstrates my ability to **design, implement, test, and debug UI Policies** in ServiceNow, applying ITIL-aligned Incident Management practices.
 The goal was to configure a UI Policy that triggers when an **Incident** is marked as *Resolved* or *Closed*, ensuring **data completeness, field control, and user guidance** before resolution.
+- Demonstrates UI Policy Actions triggered when an incident’s State is set to Resolved or Closed.
+The UI policy ensures that specific fields are either locked (read-only) or made mandatory to maintain data integrity before resolution.
 - Enhance compliance with **ITIL-aligned Incident Management** processes.
 ---
 ##  Skills Demonstrated